ijlyttle/ctz-input/development-notes.md

 - create `LICENSE`

 - create `package.json` [ref](https://yarnpkg.com/lang/en/docs/package-json/), this seems to be analogous to the DESCRIPTION file in an R package.
 Initially populated with:
   - name
   - description
   - author
   - version
   - license

+- create `.gitignore`, took a guess using Vega-Lite `.gitignore` as a template